ivycat/spurs/README.md

 ## Start a project with Spurs

-Below are the check lists if you start any project with Spurs
+Below are the check lists if you start any project with Spurs.

-1. Rename the folder name to your theme or site name
+1. Clone spurs repo into the project theme directory.
+Then extract and rename folder name to project name.
-2. Search and replace for spurs to your theme name.
+2. Search for `spurs` and replace to the project name.
-3. Rename spurs folder name from sass folder and file name inside this folder to your theme name or whatever your add to replace spurs.
-Also make sure same name is there in theme.scss file
+3. Rename folder and file name in `./sass` folder from `spurs to project name` and make sure same name is there in `./sass/theme.scss` file.
-4. To create any custom post type check `inc/extra.php` and add your custom post details inside `spurs_register_cpts()` function.
+4. To create any custom post type check `./inc/extra.php` and add custom post details inside `spurs_register_cpts()` function.
-5. If Gutenberg needed to be activated for custom post type - open `inc/custom-cut.php` file.
+5. If Gutenberg needed to be activated for custom post type, open `./inc/custom-cut.php` file.
 Then add `"show_in_rest" => true` for both post type and taxonomy array.
-6. In order to stop parent menu automatically convert into has link, edit your nav walker.
-    Go to inc/bootstrap-wp-navwalker.php and search for `// If item has_children add atts to <a>`.
+6. To stop parent menu automatically convert into has link, edit nav walker.Go to `./inc/bootstrap-wp-navwalker.php` and search for `// If item has_children add atts to <a>`.
-    Then update href like below.
+    Then update `href` like below.

     ```
     // old